COVID-19: Get your family into good health

 The CDC recommends that everyone 6 months and older get and stay up to date on their vaccines and booster shots.
 Find full details on available vaccines and what is recommended for each person here

 Yes!
 We have testing available for patients with symptoms at their appointments in all locations, as Providers deem necessary.
-The COVID-19 vaccine is available at the following JPCHC locations:
+The updated COVID-19 vaccines will soon be available at select JPCHC locations.

-If these locations are not convenient for you, please visit the Indiana State Resource COVID- 19 website for additional details on finding a vaccination and testing location near you.
+To find other testing or vaccine locations, please visit the Indiana State Resource COVID- 19 website for additional details on finding a vaccination and testing location near you

 Jane Pauley Community Health Center